 - Turn on Screen Time on my phone to block apps after a certain time of night (alternative for Android here)

 Here’s what I know for sure: you’re doing the best you can.
-If none of the above feels accessible, or exciting, or manageable for you right now: that is okay, and so normal.
+If none of the above feels accessible or manageable for you right now: that is okay.
 That’s why this is a blog post!
 It’s a resource for you to come back to whenever you have the energy or inclination.
 It’s a list of ideas that might be helpful or create a bit of momentum for you.
-Take what works & leave the rest, now and always.

 If you’ve been pivoting your business to be more digital lately, I’d love to know: What’s helped you most with the transition to virtual?
 Which tools & technologies have made your life easier lately?
 Let me know in the comments below, or on Instagram @stephpellett.